leomonta/Python_cpp_builder/ReadME.md

 ### Options:
 	-a	rebuild the entire project
-	-o	utilize optimization options arguments and libraries, default is debug -e	so not compile and export the cpp_builder_config as a Makefile with debug and release steps
+	-o	utilize optimization options arguments and libraries, default is debug -e	do not compile and export the cpp_builder_config as a Makefile with debug and release steps

 ### the cpp_builder_config.json structure